 - Add a comment to the issue.

-- If you selected ‘Pin on canvass’ in Step 3, click the desired location on the canvas.
+- If you selected ‘Pin on canvas’ in Step 3, click the desired location on the canvas.

 - Click Create issue.